 Useful for Women’s Health

 Flaxseed is beneficial for women.
 It acts as an important nutrient to maintain and restore the hormonal balance in a women’s body.
 Flax seeds have an ability to increase the chances of fertility.
 Flax seeds can help women experiencing hot flushes in their menopausal stage.
 These seeds can also help in reducing the symptoms of pre-menopause.

 Good for Hair & Skin

-Flax seeds are anti inflammatory hence benefits the skin and hair by providing essential fats as well as B-Vitamins which can help reduce dryness and flakiness.
+Flax seeds are anti-inflammatory hence benefits the skin and hair by providing essential fats as well as B-Vitamins which can help reduce dryness and flakiness.
 Flax seeds also help in nourishing the dry eyes.

-They are very easy to include into your diet.
+They are very easy to include in your diet.
 And to reap the most benefits from flax seeds, they should be used in ground form or ground before eating, as whole flaxseeds can sometimes pass through the digestive tract undigested.

 Ground flax seeds can be added to the batter for making rotis, parathas, cookies, muffins, cakes, bread, pancakes, etc. Flaxseed acts as an egg substitute for baking.
 Add to cereals, oats, soups & salads.
 Try mixing them in shakes, smoothies, dips, or add to your yogurt.